davitpapikyan/Probabilistic-Downscaling-of-Climate-Variables/README.md

 Downscaling combines methods that are used to infer high-resolution information from low-resolution climate variables.
 We approach this problem as an image super-resolution task and employ Denoising Diffusion Probabilistic Model to generate finer-scale variables conditioned on coarse-scale information.
-Experiments are conducted on WeatherBench dataset.
-Experiments are conducted by analysing temperature at 2 m height above the surface.
+Experiments are conducted on WeatherBench dataset by analysing temperature at 2 m height above the surface.

 ![](results/reverse_diffusion_steps.jpg?raw=true)